digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/observe/observability-troubleshooting-overview.rst

 .. wip::

 ..
-Note:: The screenshots in this guide are currently taken from multiple sessions over multiple days and therefore are inconsistent with each other (and in some places the text).
+Note:: The screenshots in this guide are taken from multiple sessions and are inconsistent with each other.
-   This will be rectified once some of the updates to Quickstart currently in flight are committed.
+   This will be rectified once some of the updates are committed.

 **Contents**